 Hotels in Arugam Bay

-Arugam Bay is a fantastic place to base yourself for a few days, especially if you’re looking for beachside relaxation or you want to book surfing lessons.
-It’s also close to nearby national parks like Yala and Kumana, where you can book a safari.
+Arugam Bay is a fantastic place to base yourself for a few days, especially for beach time or surfing lessons.
+It’s close to nearby national parks like Yala and Kumana, where you can book a safari.

 Jeep Rental Sri Lanka

-We rented our Jeep via Sri Lanka Jeep Tours for just $40 a day (minimum rental 7 days).
-We loved having the freedom to stop whenever we wanted along the way, which allowed us to discover some fantastic hidden gems.
+We rented our Jeep via Sri Lanka Jeep Tours for just 40 USD a day (minimum rental 7 days).
+We loved the freedom to stop whenever we wanted along the way, which let us discover some fantastic hidden gems.

-The route can also be done by tuk-tuk or rental car, but you can’t go off-road with them, and a Jeep is way cooler, right?
-Another alternative option to travel the east coast of Sri Lanka is with a private driver; this way, you can also request to stop whenever you want.
+The route can also be done by tuk-tuk or rental car, but you canโt go off-road with them, and a Jeep is way cooler, right?
+Another option for exploring the east coast of Sri Lanka is to hire a private driver; this way, you can also request to stop whenever you want.

 Tip: During the two-day drive, we found plenty of gas stations and supermarkets to recharge.
 Fuel prices are as low as the price of water :-)

-You need an International driver’s license in Sri Lanka to be able to drive a car.
-We were informed that you also need to obtain an additional license from an office in Colombo, but Sri Lanka Jeep Tours helped us navigate the process.
-The police checked our papers multiple times along the route, and we never had any trouble.
+To drive a car in Sri Lanka, you need an International Driving Permit.
+We were told that you also need an additional license from an office in Colombo, but thankfully Sri Lanka Jeep Tours helped us navigate the process.
+The police checked our papers multiple times along the route, but we never had any trouble.

 By purchasing through our links, you support us at no additional cost.